sherif603/Create-a-Simple-Calculator-with-R/README.md

 The project was created in 2001 by Dr. Diethelm Wuertz and his associates in Zurich, Switzerland, and has many useful packages such as fBasics, fGarch, and fPortfolio.
 Website: https://www.rmetrics.org.

+# RStudio, IDE
+RStudio is an integrated development environment (IDE) for R, a programming language for statistical computing and graphics.
+It adds modern features like syntax highlighting and code refactoring to R. In other words, it brings all the features that you need together in one place.
+It is available in two formats: RStudio Desktop is a regular desktop application while RStudio Server runs on a remote server and allows accessing RStudio using web browser.
+You can download and Install RStudio IDE via (www.rstudio.com/products/rstudio/download/).

 # Create a simple calculator with R

 Defining functions help in organizing the code and allow to re-use code fragments whenever you need.
 I define functions to apply arithmetic operations